neumanh/ML-projects/README.md

 # ML-projects
-Some machine learning projects that were done as part of the Y-data course.
+Few machine learning projects that were done as part of the Y-data course.
 The uploaded files include:
 * k-Nearest Neighbours implementation
 * Gradient descent implemtation